-All of these components are included in RentalCover.com’s policies for only $10 – $15 a day, which is half of what you’d be offered at the rental desk!
+All of these components are included in RentalCover.com’s policies for only $10 – $15 a day, which is half of what you’d be offered at most rental desks.
 You also can expect your claims to be paid effortlessly within only 3 business days.
-Claim submissions are done online – just send them pictures of the accident and the invoices!
+Claim submissions are done online – just send them pictures of the accident and the invoices.

 Last but not least, there’s no excess.
-To understand “excess”, just think of purchasing a policy and then having to pay again when you have to make a claim, that’s what the excess is.
 RentalCover.com policies all have zero excess.
 If you’re in trouble, they refund you – end of the story.